microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/subjectrightsrequestdetail.md

 ---
-title: "dataSubjectRequestDetail resource type"
+title: "subjectRightsRequestDetail resource type"
-description: "Represents the details of a data subject request, including number of items found, number of items reviewed, and so on."
+description: "Represents the details of a subject rights request, including number of items found, number of items reviewed, and so on."
 author: "skadam-msft"
 ms.localizationpriority: medium
 ms.prod: "compliance"
 doc_type: resourcePageType
 ---

-# dataSubjectRequestDetail resource type
+# subjectRightsRequestDetail resource type

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details of a data subject request, including number of items found, number of items reviewed, and so on.
+Represents the details of a subject rights request, including number of items found, number of items reviewed, and so on.

 ## Properties
 |Property|Type|Description|